thiefainew/casi/README.md

 # What is CASI?

-CASI is a C library for implementing high-efficiency algorithms for AI.
+CASI is a C library for implementing efficient algorithms for Artificial Intelligence.

 # Philosophy

-From first-principles thinking arise new ideas.
-An algorithm is a composition of smaller, specialized algorithms.
+Each algorithm should be a composition of smaller, specialized algorithms.